 - Sea level rise rates have been steady for over a century, with recent deceleration.

 - A 2015 NASA study found Antarctica was NOT losing ice mass and ‘not currently contributing to sea-level rise.

 - 2016 Arctic sea ice was 22% greater than the recent low point of 2012.

 - The Arctic sea ice is now in a 10-year ‘pause’ with ‘no significant change in the past decade’

 - Polar bears are doing fine, with their numbers way up since the 1960s.

 Most of this information is either false or misleading.
 For example, stating that sea ice is 22% greater from its all-time low does not change the fact that it is down close to 40% from 1979, when satellite images were first used.
 This chart from NASA illustrates the fallacy that arctic sea ice is not decreasing.

-Overall, we rate the Committee for a Constructive Tomorrow (CFACT) a Quackery level Pseudoscience source based on complete rejection of the scientific consensus on climate change as well as the promotion of anti-climate propaganda that is either false or misleading.
-This is not a credible source for scientific information.
-(D. Van Zandt 8/24/2019)
+Overall, we rate the Committee for a Constructive Tomorrow (CFACT) a Quackery level Pseudoscience source based on a complete rejection of the scientific consensus on climate change and the promotion of anti-climate propaganda that is either false or misleading.
+This is not a credible source of scientific information.
+(D. Van Zandt 9/26/2019) Updated (05/02/2023)

 Last Updated on May 19, 2023 by Media Bias Fact Check